The meaning of the key GDPR terms used in this policy

 - they are well acquainted with all of the data subjects to whom they send content or of whom they make requests, and

-- they give the data subjects the clear opportunity to inform the sending member of staff that they do not wish to receive any future content or requests from any M3 member of staff.
-If a data subject indicates they do not wish their personal data to be used, it is essential Liz Sayer is notified as soon as possible and this is then recorded in M3’s master record of the data subject’s contact details.
+- they give the data subjects the clear opportunity to inform the sending member of staff that they do not wish to receive any future content or requests from any member of staff.
+If a data subject indicates they do not wish their personal data to be used, it is essential HR is notified as soon as possible, and this is then recorded in the Company’s master record of the data subject’s contact details.

 Personal data must only be used by a member of staff where their job duties and responsibilities require it and when it is lawful on the basis of one or more of the following:

-- to perform a contract with the data subject or their business, including to deliver an M3 service to a client; or
+- to perform a contract with the data subject or their business, including to deliver service to a client; or

 - to protect the data subject’s or someone else’s vital interests; or

-- to pursue M3’s legitimate interests, provided : (i) the data subject’s rights and freedoms do not override M3’s legitimate interests, and (ii) the purpose for using or processing the personal data is set out in a privacy notice, and (iii) a record is prepared and retained of why this is a lawful basis.
+- to pursue the Company’s legitimate interests, provided : (i) the data subject’s rights and freedoms do not override the Company’s legitimate interests, and (ii) the purpose for using or processing the personal data is set out in a privacy notice, and (iii) a record is prepared and retained of why this is a lawful basis.

 The legitimacy of the basis should remain under review to ensure a repeated or continuing use remains appropriate.